Classification of Crops Based on their Uses, Life Cycle and Morphology SS 1 – Agricultural Science

 PRESENTATION

-3. Discuss the classification of crops with the students by encouraging active participation.
+2. discuss the classification of crops with the students by encouraging active participation.

-4. Summarizes the lesson on the board.
+4. summarizes the lesson on the board.

-Student’s Activities – Copy as the teacher writes.
+3. copy as the teacher writes.

 CONCLUSION